google-deepmind/mujoco/doc/programming.rst

            mju_scl(d->ctrl, d->qvel, -0.1, m->nv);
    }

 This illustrates two concepts.
-First, we are checking if the number of controls mjModel.nu equals the number of dofs mjModel.nv.
+First, we are checking if the number of controls ``mjModel.nu`` equals the number of DoFs ``mjModel.nv``.
 In general, the same callback may be used with multiple models depending on how the user code is structured, and so it is a good idea to check the model dimensions in the callback.
 Second, MuJoCo has a library of BLAS-like functions that are very useful; indeed a large part of the code base consists of calling such functions internally.
-The :ref:`mju_scl` function above scales the velocity vector mjData.qvel by a constant feedback gain and copies the result into the control vector mjData.ctrl.
+The :ref:`mju_scl` function above scales the velocity vector ``mjData.qvel`` by a constant feedback gain and copies the result into the control vector ``mjData.ctrl``.
 To install this callback, we simply assign it to the global control callback pointer :ref:`mjcb_control`:

 .. code-block:: C